Last Updated: March 8, 2021

 About a decade ago, on-premise CRM software was king.
 But now the tables have turned.
 Managers want an easy-to-use product they can access from everywhere.
 With on-premise programs, this is harder to do.

-Today, cloud is king.
+Today, the cloud is king.
 It won’t be long before cloud CRM software completely takes over the market.
 Just like Wikipedia and online sources destroyed the CD-ROM encyclopedias market.

 Forget about CRM statistics for a moment.
 Let’s talk about something way more fun.